 Experimenting With AI

-One thing I've been exploring is how AI can speed up the grunt work of personas.
-It's not a replacement for research, but it's surprisingly effective as a low-cost way to explore ideas early.
+One thing I’ve been exploring is how AI can speed up the grunt work behind personas.
+It’s not a replacement for research, but it’s an effective, low-cost way to explore ideas early.

 A few ways I’ve used it: